Kkritos/Rapster/README.md

 For a description of all input parameters, run the following command in the command line interface:

-> python -m rapster.rapster --help
+> python -m rapster.run_cluster --help

 For the user’s convenience, we paste the list of optional arguments in the form of a Table here as well: